Arabian Nights (miniseries): Aladdin and the Magic Lamp

-This story tells the classic tale of Aladdin (Jason Scott Lee), a Chinese thief living in the caliphate of Samarkand (actually, China).
+This story tells the classic tale of Aladdin, a Chinese thief living in Samarkand.
 While fleeing authorities for pick-pocketing, he sees a carriage and blocks its path.
-The carriage windows open to reveal the beautiful Princess Zubaïda (Vanessa-Mae).
+The carriage windows open to reveal the beautiful Princess Zubaïda.
 The two see each other and fall in love.

-While escaping, Aladdin meets a mysterious African traveler named Mustappa (Hugh Quarshie), who claims to have been a friend of Aladdin's father and is willing to pay him a high price to do a 'simple' task.
+While escaping, Aladdin meets a mysterious African traveler named Mustappa, who claims to have been a friend of Aladdin's father and is willing to pay him a high price to do a 'simple' task.
 Aladdin agrees and meets Mustappa at the entrance of the Cave of Wonders.
 Mustappa gives Aladdin a ring, and swears "by Hector's feathers", that Aladdin will not see his wedding day if he betrays Mustappa.

 Aladdin enters the Cave and walks through a Terracotta Army until he finds the lamp.
 He races back to the entrance, where Mustappa asks Aladdin to give him the lamp before he helps him out.
 Aladdin refuses, believing Mustappa will take the lamp and leave him in the cave.
 Mustappa, enraged, closes the cave's entrance and abandons Aladdin, just as the Terracotta warriors come to life.
-In desperation, Aladdin rubs Mustappa's ring and summons the neurotic Genie of the Ring (John Leguizamo) who reluctantly frees Aladdin from the cave.
+In desperation, Aladdin rubs Mustappa's ring and summons the neurotic Genie of the Ring who reluctantly frees Aladdin from the cave.